TRANSFERRING TO ROSS

-Note: Course credits are not guaranteed to transfer to other schools.
+Your medical school education should be everything you dreamed it would be.
+Ross University School of Medicine will consider admitted students who have experience in other medical school programs.
+Course credits are not guaranteed to transfer to other schools.
 Acceptance of credits is subject to the receiving institution’s requirements.

-Placement in Foundations of Medicine
+Transferring to Ross for Foundations of Medicine